n-9891-b/hip-hop-array/README.md

 1. [Team Bios](#team-bios)

 ## Usage
->Currently a web app, upload photos by draggin and dropping to the site -Find our app at: blooming-coast-87569
+>Currently a web app, upload photos by draggin' and droppin' to the site

+- Find our app at: blooming-coast-87569
 - Mobile functionality coming soon!

 ## Development